return42/sphkerneldoc/doc/books/kernel-locking/Efficiency.rst

 ========================

-Both spinlocks and mutexes have read/write variants: ``rwlock_t`` and ``struct rw_semaphore``.
+Both spinlocks and mutexes have read/write variants: ``rwlock_t`` and :c:type:`struct rw_semaphore`.
 These divide users into two classes: the readers and the writers.
 If you are only reading the data, you can get a read lock, but to write to the data you need the write lock.
 Many people can hold a read lock, but a writer must be sole holder.

 If your code divides neatly along reader/writer lines (as our cache code does), and the lock is held by readers for significant lengths of time,